StellaThimoty/Pipewire-OpenRC-for-artix-KDE/README.md

 Wireplumber

 **Mechanism**

 After login, PAM would change the runlevel to user runlevel by UID.

-It will await the session (for me, its gnome session) to be started and export the DBUS_SESSION_BUS_ADDRESS to a file. (timeout is 30s)
+It will await the session to be started and export the DBUS_SESSION_BUS_ADDRESS to a file. (timeout is 30s)

 runlevel switching would be completed after the dbus session file is found so that the pipewire service can retrieve the DBUS_SESSION_BUS_ADDRESS to work.

 **File Structure**
+NOTE: All files except user-dbus.desktop should be executable

 /etc/init.d/pipewire